- Is anxiety keeping you from living life well?

 There may also be other physical symptoms not to be ignored (for you to get help from a medical professional as well).
 You may be feeling high amounts of distress, ongoing worry, multiple fears, and the causes of it are hidden from you leaving you feeling confused and even more unsettled.
 Meeting with a counselor can help clarify the root of your anxiety and discover skills and tools to cope with it.
 Counseling can also offer you effective ways to overcome and alleviate your mental and emotional pain.

 With Pathways Counseling Services, we believe in bringing care for the soul, hope, compassion, empathy, health (mental, emotional, spiritual), clarity of mind, unconditional regard, and acceptance.
 In counseling our clients, we help to restore their dignity, inner well-being, strength, courage, and motivation for a fulfilling and satisfying life.
 There may be some questions you have about how all this works, what it is you are experiencing, where to start.
 Let’s take a look at these questions and find some next steps.

 What is Anxiety?

 These include: Panic Disorder, Generalized Anxiety Disorder, Agoraphobia (fear of being out in open spaces), Specific phobia (such as fear of public speaking, fear of heights, flying, spiders, dogs, etc).
 Also, there is Social Anxiety Disorder (social phobia) and Separation Anxiety Disorder (identified in children).
-Although PTSD (Post Traumatic Stress Disorder, OCD (Obsessive Compulsive Disorder) are not currently categorized as anxiety disorders, they are specifically defined more as trauma and stress-related disorders.
+PTSD (Post Traumatic Stress Disorder, OCD (Obsessive Compulsive Disorder) are not currently categorized as anxiety disorders.
+They are specifically defined more as trauma and stress-related disorders.

-How Do I Know I Need Therapy for Anxiety?
+How Do I Know I Need Anxiety Therapy?